Who's on the panel

 We'll send you and the school a copy of everything that's been submitted in writing to the clerk for circulation to the panel 5 school days before the hearing.

-The local council representative and SEN expert will also be sent a copy, if they're attending the review.
+The local council representative and SEND expert will also be sent a copy, if they're attending the review.

 At the hearing